SAIDS-Lab/Conformal-Predictive-Programming-for-CCO/README.md

 </table>

 ## Conformal Predictive Programming
 The codes for the solvers are included in the `resources` folder.
-One can access the solvers through the `solve` function provided in `resources/solver`.
+Please change the corresponding configuration file for your own system path.
+One can access the solvers through the `solve` function provided in `resources/solver.py`.
 The `solve` function takes in the following arguments and follows the representation in Equation (3) of the paper:

 - x_dim: The dimension of the decision variable x.
 Acceptable argument is either an integer in the case when x is a scalar or a vector or a size 2 tuple in the case when x is a matrix (see case study 2).
 - delta: the expected miscoverage rate.
 - training_Ys: the training data $Y^{(1)}, ..., Y^{(K)}$.
 - hs: the list of deterministic inequality constraint functions, which should be a functions of x only.
 The definition follows equation (3) from the paper (where the functions will be upper bounded by 0).
 - gs: the list of deterministic equality constraint functions, which should be a functions of x only.
 The definition follows equation (3) from the paper (where the functions will be equal to 0).
 - f: the chance constraint function.
-It should be
+It should be a function of x in the first argument and Y in the second argument.
+Alternatively, this can be a list of functions in the case of JCCO (Note this requires that the function constraints satisfy simultaneously.
+- J: the cost function, which should be a function of x only.
+- method: The method used for solving the cco.
+The acceptable method includes "SA" (for scenario approach), "SAA" (for sample average approach), "CPP-KKT", and "CPP-MIP".
+Only "CPP-KKT" and "CPP-MIP" are allowed when robust is marked true and when the joint_method is not None.
+- omega: the expected miscoverage rate for SAA.
+- robust: a boolean value indicating if the chance constraint encoding is robust.
+- epsilon: the distribution shift handeled by the robust encoding (in KL divergence).
+- joint_methodL the method used for encoding the joint chance constraint.
+The acceptable methods include "Union" and "Max".

+The function will return the solution in its first position and the solving time in the second.
+To illustrate how to use the solver, we provide several examples in `resources/examples`.
+In `example_cco.py`, we demonstrate how to solve case study 1 from the paper with K = 100.
+In `example_rcco.py`, we robustify the previous example with a small $\epsilon$.
+We also show how to use the solver to solve the problem in the case study for JCCO from the paper with K = 20.

+## Case Studies
+The implementation of the case studies is included in the `case_studies` folder, which one can run to reproduce the results in the paper for case study 1, case study 2 (the optimal control problem), case study 3 (the portfolio optimization problem), and case study 4 (the JCCO problem).
+The resulting data will be stored in `case_studies_results`.
+To reproduce the plots in the paper, one can run the python files in `case_studies_plotters`, which will reproduce the plots in `case_studies_plots`.

+When running the codes, please change the corresponding configuration file for your own system path.
+We remark that we made the following changes that make the results different than what we have in the paper:

+- We included a seed that changed the results from what we present in the paper.
+- We increased K from 70 to 75 for the second case study.
+- We decreased K from 80 to 75 for the third case study.

 ## Contact Information
+[Yiqi (Nick) Zhap](https://zhaoy37.github.io/) is a PhD student for Computer Science at the University of California.
+For any questions or suggestions, please feel free to contact us at yiqizhao@usc.edu.